Book cover illustration of a woman blowing a shofar, with two children emerging from the other end.

 We all know the stereotype of the Jewish mother: Hectoring, guilt-inducing, clingy as a limpet.
-In Mamaleh Knows Best, Tablet Magazine columnist Marjorie Ingall smashes this tired trope with a hammer.
+In Mamaleh Knows Best, former Tablet Magazine columnist Marjorie Ingall smashes this tired trope with a hammer.
 Blending personal anecdotes, humor, historical texts, and scientific research, Ingall shares Jewish secrets for raising self-sufficient, ethical, and accomplished children.
 She offers abundant examples showing how Jewish mothers have nurtured their children’s independence, fostered discipline, urged a healthy distrust of authority, consciously cultivated geekiness and kindness, stressed education, and (vitally) maintained a sense of humor.
 These time-tested strategies are the reason Jews have triumphed in a wide variety of settings and fields over the vast span of history.
 Ingall will make you think, she will make you laugh, and she will make you a better parent.

 Publication Date: August 30, 2016